kataw/kataw/README.md

 Keywords can also be swapped around and the same with `AssignmentExpression`, `BinaryExpression`, `UnaryExpression` and `UpdateExpression` operands.
 For example `!==` can be changed to `===`.

+A `WithStatement` can be transformed into a `WhileStatement` simply by changing the value of the `TokenNode`.

 Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.

 ```ts